 AWS Data Pipeline is a web service that configures and manages a data-driven workflow called a pipeline.
 AWS Data Pipeline handles the details of scheduling and ensuring that data dependencies are met so your application can focus on processing the data.

-The second set of actions are used by a task runner application that calls the AWS Data Pipeline API to receive the next task ready for processing.
+The second set of actions are used by a task runner application that calls the AWS Data Pipeline service to receive the next task ready for processing.
 The logic for performing the task, such as querying the data, running data analysis, or converting the data from one format to another, is contained within the task runner.
 The task runner performs the task assigned to it by the web service, reporting progress to the web service as it does so.
 When the task is done, the task runner reports the final success or failure of the task to the web service.

-AWS Data Pipeline provides an open-source implementation of a task runner called AWS Data Pipeline Task Runner.
+AWS Data Pipeline provides a JAR implementation of a task runner called AWS Data Pipeline Task Runner.
 AWS Data Pipeline Task Runner provides logic for common data management scenarios, such as performing database queries and running data analysis using Amazon Elastic MapReduce (Amazon EMR).
 You can use AWS Data Pipeline Task Runner as your task runner, or you can write your own task runner to provide custom data management.

-This document was last updated on June 19, 2014.
+This document was last updated on November 19, 2014.